Heather Peace: Singing

-Personal life and activism

-Peace came out as a lesbian to her mother when she was 19 years old, shortly after she broke up with her first girlfriend.
-Peace publicly came out at the age of 34 after being threatened with being outed by a newspaper.
-She and longtime partner Ellie Dickinson entered into a civil partnership in 2013, and subsequently converted it to marriage in 2014.
-They have three daughters together: Annie Mary, born to Dickinson in April 2015, and twins Jessie and Lola, born to Peace in June 2017.
+Activism

 Peace is a prominent supporter of LGBT equality causes.
 She is a patron of Manchester Pride and has recorded a video for Stonewall's "It Gets Better" campaign.
 She is involved in a number of related charities, including Diversity Role Models and the Albert Kennedy Trust.

 Peace has hosted and curated her own "Heather Peace Presents" stage in several editions of Manchester Pride.
 In July 2016, Diva announced Peace as its new columnist.
 Peace said it was an honour for her to be part of a magazine that was relevant to her coming out.

 In 2010, she was number 40 on the Independent on Sundays Pink List, and number 10 in 2011.
 She was also voted number 18 on U.S. website AfterEllen's 2011 Hot 100 list.
 She is also the only woman to have appeared twice on the cover of Diva magazine in the space of six months.

+Personal life

+Peace came out as a lesbian to her mother when she was 19 years old, shortly after she broke up with her first girlfriend.
+Peace publicly came out at the age of 34 after being threatened with being outed by a newspaper.
+She and longtime partner Ellie Dickinson entered into a civil partnership in 2013, and subsequently converted it to marriage in 2014.
+They have three daughters together.

 In May 2025, Peace confirmed she was undergoing treatment for breast cancer.